rishavb123/ConwaysGameOfLife/README.md

 - validators
 - urllib
 - tkinter
+- PyYaml

 Run with `python main.py`.
+Run `python main.py -h` to see the runtime configurations that can be used through command line arguments or a yml or json file in the run_config folder to specify runtime parameters.

 Within the pygame window use these controls:
 - Click to flip a cell
 - WASD to move the "camera"
 - UP (or MOUSEWHEEL) to zoom in